Skip to content

 Higher rates of LBTT are charged on purchases of additional residential properties (above £40,000), such as buy to let properties and second homes.

 The main target of the higher rates is purchases of buy to let properties or second homes.
 However, there will be some purchasers who will have to pay the additional charge even though the property purchased will not be a buy to let or a second home.
-The 18 month rules set out below will help to remove some transactions from the additional rates (or allow a refund).
+The 36 month rules set out below will help to remove some transactions from the additional rates (or allow a refund).
+The 36 month timeframe was extended from 18 months with effect from 1 April 2024.
 Care will be needed if an individual already owns, or partly owns, a property and transacts to purchase another property without having disposed of the first property.

-The higher rates are 4% above those shown in the table above.
+The higher rates are 8% above those shown in the table above, having increased from 6% from 5 December 2024.
 The higher rates potentially apply if, at the end of the day of the purchase transaction, the individual owns two or more residential properties.

 Some further detail:

-• purchasers will have 18 months to claim a refund of the higher rates if they buy a new main residence before disposing of their previous main residence
+• Purchasers will have 36 months to claim a refund of the higher rates if they buy a new main residence before disposing of their previous main residence.

-• purchasers will also have 18 months between selling a main residence and replacing it with another main residence without having to pay the higher rates
+• Purchasers will also have 36 months between selling a main residence and replacing it with another main residence without having to pay the higher rates, if they also own another property which is not their main residence.

-• a small share in a property which has been inherited within the 18 months prior to a transaction will not be considered as an additional property when applying the higher rates
+• A small share in a property which has been inherited within the 36 months prior to a transaction will not be considered as an additional property when applying the higher rates.

 Non-residential rates of LBTT